Transcatheter Aortic Valve Replacement (TAVR) Procedure

 What is a TAVR?

 TAVR is a less invasive procedure that is designed to replace a diseased aortic valve and get you back on your feet faster.
 Any severe aortic stenosis patients who are experiencing symptoms should be considered for TAVR.
-Only a trained Structural Heart Team can tell you if it is right for you.
+Only a trained structural heart team can tell you if it is right for you.
 The procedure is also an option for people at high risk for surgery who had their aortic valve replaced in the past, but need a new one because the replacement may no longer work well.

 What is Aortic Stenosis

 The job of your heart is to supply oxygen-rich blood to the rest of your body.
 Your heart does this by pumping blood through its four chambers with the help of four heart valves that open and close with every beat.
 One of those valves, the aortic valve, allows the passage of blood from the heart to the body.
 A healthy aortic valve has three thin leaflets that open and close properly.
+With aortic stenosis or a “stenotic” or diseased aortic valve, those leaflets become stiff and thickened which prevent them from opening and closing correctly.
+This limits the amount of blood pumped out to the body and makes your heart work harder.
+A diseased valve affects your health and can limit your daily activities.

 Causes of Severe Aortic Stenosis